-- 1. Know what blogs are and how corporations, executives, individuals, and the media use them. - 2.
-Understand the benefits and risks of blogging. - 3.
-Appreciate the growth in the number of blogs, their influence, and their capacity to generate revenue. - 4.
-Online journal entries, usually made in a reverse chronological order.
-Blogs typically provide comment mechanisms where users can post feedback for authors and other readers. - 5.
+- 3. Online journal entries, usually made in a reverse chronological order.
+Blogs typically provide comment mechanisms where users can post feedback for authors and other readers. - 4.
 In this context, refers to an extremely large selection of content or products.
-The long tail is a phenomenon whereby firms can make money by offering a near-limitless selection. - 6.
+The long tail is a phenomenon whereby firms can make money by offering a near-limitless selection. - 5.
 Links in a blog post that refer eaders back to cited sources.
 Trackbacks allow a blogger to see which and how many other bloggers are referring to their content.
-A "trackback" field is supported by most blog software and while it's not required to enter a trackback when citing another post, it's considered good "netiquette" to do so. - 7.
+A "trackback" field is supported by most blog software and while it's not required to enter a trackback when citing another post, it's considered good "netiquette" to do so. - 6.
 A list of a blogger's favorite blogs.
 While not all blogs include blog rolls, those that do are often displayed on the right or left column of a blog's main page.